 Electric lifeboats only became a realistic possibility in late 2017.
 The motors and batteries simply hadn’t been up to the task, but there two other companies who have launched (pun intended) non-inflatable rigid electrics: Verhoef and Norsafe.
 Verhoef lays claim to launching the first.

 The rigids take up too much space to be practical on a ship, so they are used on oil rigs.
-If you want some idea of how they do get launched, go to the 15 second mark of the Norsafe video below.
+If you want some idea of how they do get launched, check out the video below!

 Of course, the advantage of any life boat over a life raft is that it can be manoeuvred.
 That manoeuvrability is impressive – and essential – in the case of the LifeCraft.